icecubed/EmailValidator/README.md

 It is possible that if you query a single provider too much that the email provider will block you.
 We've implemented a Redis cache to mitigate this.

-It is possible that you perform a validity check when an ISP's SMTP server is down, inaccurately noting it as offline
+It is possible that you perform a validity check when an ISP's SMTP server is down, inaccurately noting it as offline.

+To do: Right now we just query the first MX record instead of all of them.
+The code should be refactored to loop through each MX record asynchronously.
+Anyone care to help?

 ## Installation